ten1seven/what-input/README.md

 Now with more information and less opinion!

-What Input adds data attributes to the `<html>` tag based on the type of input being used.
+What Input adds data attributes to the `window` based on the type of input being used.
 It also exposes a simple API that can be used for scripting interactions.

 ### Changes from v4